ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

-Brent followed Hero out of the steam room, his skin suddenly clammy.
+Brent followed Hero out of the steam room.
 They entered a blue-tiled room of baths, some cold and some hot.

 Hero grabbed a pot of gritty soap and a sponge and pointed to a vaulted chamber.
 He turned on a heavy flow of water with a faucet overhead.